webmakaka/Building-an-AI-Powered-Internal-Developer-Platform-from-Scratch/04. Day 1 Integration & Synthesis/Readme.md

 team-alpha should have a resource quota.
 ----------------------------------------------------------------------
 Traceback (most recent call last):
-  File "/home/marley/tmp/Building-an-AI-Powered-Internal-Developer-Platform-from-Scratch/04.
-Day 1 Integration & Synthesis/demo/test-infrastructure.py", line 46, in test_team_alpha_has_quota
+  File "/home/marley/tmp/peh-course/Session4/demo/test-infrastructure.py", line 46, in test_team_alpha_has_quota
     self.assertTrue(len(data.get("items", [])) > 0,
 AssertionError: False is not true : No resource quota in team-alpha